 - Articulate an understanding of the value of research and creative inquiry to individuals and communities in local, civic, professional, or global contexts.
 Consistently identify and explain implications of, and questions raised by, the project.

-- Explain relevant pathways for dissemination of scholarship.
+- Explain relevant pathways for the dissemination of scholarship.
 Consistently place the inquiry within a scholarly context and be able to make explicit connections between own and others' work.

 What will faculty get out of participating in a Summer Team Project?

 Faculty will have the opportunity to work with a colleague and a hand-picked group of students on a question, challenge, or topic, of personal and professional interest.
 The students can you advance your research, investigate a potential new avenue, or explore a data source you haven't been able to tackle.
 You are welcome to publish or present the results of the students' projects (with their co-authorship) beyond Mason.
-And, you'll recieve at stipend for your efforts!
+And, you'll receive a stipend for your efforts!
 You may even want to develop an RS course based on your summer experience.

 OSCAR will meet with the accepted faculty in January (to go over the program goals and student recruitment), and in April or May to go over the project timelines share resources for a successful project.
 We will also be available to help with proposals for external funding based on the projects.